cinghie/wordpress-starter-pack/wp-content/plugins/woocommerce-pdf-invoices-packing-slips/readme.txt

 6. Set shop name, address, header logo, etc.

 == Changelog ==

+= 3.2.1 (2022-10-06) =
+* Renames the plugin to comply with trademark rules

+= 3.2.0 (2022-09-26) =
+* New: setting to display the Invoice date column in the WooCommerce orders list
+* New: updated Dompdf to version 2.0.1, which fixes a security vulnerability.
+* New: filter `wpo_wcpdf_document_link_additional_vars` to add additional query variables to the document link
+* Tweak: improved document settings data init/save
+* Tweak: improved wizard display settings
+* Tweak: improved styles and descriptions for the document 'Number format' settings
+* Tweak: new query variable for the shortcode document link

+= 3.1.1 (2022-09-13) =
+* Fix: fatal error caused by list_files() function missing

+= 3.1.0 (2022-09-06) =
+* New: custom document links feature available from the Status settings page.
+Changes the document links to a prettier URL scheme
+* New: action hooks before and after the shop logo: `wpo_wcpdf_before_shop_logo` and `wpo_wcpdf_after_shop_logo`
+* Fix: replaces WP_Filesystem with PHP functions to delete temporary files
+* Marked tested up to WooCommerce 6.8

 = 3.0.1 (2022-08-02) =
 * New: admin pointer for document settings dropdown